giferrar/tdd-kata-confectionery/README.md

 #### bakeCake
 1) When baking a cake with parameter `name` null or empty, an exception is thrown with message `Name is mandatory`
 2) When baking a cake with parameter `ingredients` not representing a CSV (comma separated value) with more than 3 elements, an exception is thrown with message `Not enough ingredients`
-   1) Refactoring tip: determine if the parameter `ingredients` is incomplete by writing the object method `isRecipeComplete` inside `Cake`
 3) When baking a cake with proper parameters, the cake is persisted and the saved entity is returned

 #### deleteCakeByName